Here it is… two favorite things smashed together: camping and pizza!

 - Pitas (we like to use whole wheat because they’re a little healthier)

-- Pizza meats like cooked ham, ground meat, bacon, sausage, or peperoni
+- Pizza meats like cooked ham, cooked bacon, or peperoni

 - Pizza toppings like spinach, tomatoes, shredded cheese, olives, pineapple chunks, onions, mushrooms, and peppers

 - Heavy duty aluminum foil or cast iron fry pan or baking tray